Overview

 Reflection and Next Steps

-This project taught me the importance of clarity in hierarchy, the impact of small changes to call to action buttons, and the need for visible feedback at each step of a process.
-I also saw how accessibility considerations such as type size and color contrast affect overall trust and usability.
-The next steps would be to conduct formal testing with real patients and providers, refine the flows further on mobile devices, and expand the site with additional features such as patient stories, testimonials, and multilingual support.
+This project emphasized the importance of clarity in hierarchy and the role of visible feedback in building trust.
+Even small design choices such as the size and placement of call-to-action buttons or the visibility of confirmation messages can have a significant impact on usability.
+I also saw how accessibility considerations such as type size and contrast directly influence credibility in healthcare.
+As a concept project, the next steps would involve validating these assumptions with actual patients and providers, refining flows for mobile use, and expanding the site with features such as patient stories, testimonials, and multilingual support.

 Thank you for reading.